 - Delivery Time: The delivery time given by the transporter should also factor into your decision.
 An exceptionally long haul can mean that the transporter is making many transfers, which can lead to more wear and tear on your equipment.
 Shorter moves with fewer transfers lead to a safer move for your equipment.
 You should also be wary of moves that seem unusually short.
 In these cases, make sure to inquire about the transporters on-time delivery rate.

 - Insurance: Haulers are required to have a certain amount of insurance.
-Make sure you inquire about the insurance and the transporter’s claims-to-damage ratio, which should be below 1.5%.
-Should you need more coverage, your transporter may provide the option of purchasing more insurance, or you can acquire it through a third party.
-Vehicles transported through uShip are eligible for uShip Cargo Insurance.
-When accepting a bid, you will have the option to purchase additional coverage.
-This policy is all-risk covering approved goods against damage, lost or stolen claims subject to the terms and exclusions of the policy.
-Learn more about uShip Cargo Insurance here.
-This is a great option for additional insurance for Heavy Equipment valued under $500,000.
+Make sure you inquire about their coverage and the transporter’s claims-to-damage ratio, which should be below 1.5%.
+Should you need more coverage, your transporter may provide the option of purchasing more coverage, or you can acquire it through a third party.
+Vehicles transported through uShip are eligible for uShip Protection Plan.
+Learn more about the uShip Protection Plan here.

 Be prepared to ask and answer questions

 Make sure to ask your transporter any questions you have, and be ready to answer theirs.
 Providing information for the transporter will help them give you a more accurate estimate for your shipment and allow them to anticipate any special needs.
 The cost and time of the move can be influenced by many factors, including the working condition of the equipment, the availability of loading docks, ramps, or cranes, as well as any special precautions that are necessary.
 Answering these questions ahead of time can help ensure that you receive a complete estimate.